9 Days, 9 Colours, and 9 Forms of Maa Durga – Navratri

 Maa Chandraghanta

-On the third day of Navratri, Red colour, we honor the goddess Chandraghanta.
+On the third day of Navratri, the Red colour, we honor the goddess Chandraghanta.
 Her forehead is adorned with a crescent moon, a sign of her divine beauty and splendor.
 Seated upon a tiger, Chandraghanta wields various weapons, showcasing her fierce and protective spirit.
 She truly is the epitome of power and bravery.

 Also Read: 9 Days of Devotion: Easy Ways to Celebrate Chaitra Navratri